HEY BABY, WE LIKE YOUR PANTS…

 By Madeline Bocaro ©

 One would think there is not much to say about Iggy Pop’s wardrobe – that it would be the story of The Emperor’s New Clothes.
-To the contrary, Iggy has assimilated an odd array of clothing and accessories for stage wear (not unlike Ralph Kramden economically adapting household objects to make his Halloween costume on The Honeymooners).
-Iggy had no concerns about practicality or gender.
-Many of his irreverent and sometimes edible ensembles have since become iconic.
+To the contrary, Iggy has assimilated a unique array of clothing and accessories for stage wear (not unlike Ralph Kramden economically adapting household objects to make his Halloween costume on The Honeymooners).
+Iggy has no concerns about practicality nor gender.
+Many of his irreverent and sometimes edible ensembles have become iconic.

-These days we think of Iggy Pop as a craggy old long-haired shirtless guy whose weathered chest tells the story of his extremely wild life.
-However, Iggy Pop was once one of the finest creatures that ever walked the earth.
-Although he remains primal and almost naked most of the time, Iggy has a truly warped sense of style which totally works!
-Aside from some jealous folks who claim to be repelled by his aged body (YOU should look this good at age 71!), those of us who love Iggy still find him beautiful – especially the twinkle and fire in his big blue eyes, his youthful spirit and wild energy.
+These days we think of Iggy Pop as a long-haired shirtless guy whose weathered chest tells the story of his extremely wild life.
+However, James Osterberg / Iggy Pop was once one of the finest creatures that ever walked the earth.
+Although he remains primal and almost naked most of the time, Iggy has an odd sense of style, which totally works!
+Aside from some jealous folks who claim to be repelled by his aged body (YOU should look this good at his age!) those of us who love Iggy still find him beautiful – especially the sparkling fire in his big blue eyes, his youthful spirit and wild energy.

-Iggy’s wardrobe, or lack thereof, needed to be flexible and comfortable – for all the interactivity and abuse hurled back and forth by himself and his audience.
-Durability was necessary, to accommodate his frequent trips into the crowd at Stooges gigs, chest pounding, monkey scratching, frog hopping, amplifier climbing and his usual array of hilariously silly and sometimes sublime dance moves.
-Not one designer could accommodate him.
-Nobody could conceive of styling the Stooges.
+Iggy’s wardrobe, or lack thereof needed to be flexible and comfortable – for all the interactivity between himself and his audience.
+Durability was necessary, to accommodate his frequent trips into the crowd at Stooges gigs; chest pounding, monkey scratching, frog hopping, amplifier climbing and his alternating array of hilarious and sublime dance moves.
+No designer could conceive of styling the Stooges.
 They were a force of nature.
 Early on, the Stooges mainly wore jeans and T-Shirts.
 At their first show, Iggy’s theatricality began to emerge.
 He wore a maternity dress, an aluminum afro wig, white face paint and golf shoes.